GSA/fpkilint/docs/cpct_contact_us.md

 ### Questions about the Federal PKI X.509 Certificate Policies or Certificate and Certificate Revocation List (CRL) Profiles?

-* This webpage may contain the answer to your question: [FPKI X.509 Certificate Policies and Certificate Profiles] (https://www.idmanagement.gov/fpki/#certificate-policies){:target="_blank"}.
+* This webpage may contain the answer to your question: [FPKI X.509 Certificate Policies and Certificate Profiles](https://www.idmanagement.gov/fpki/){:target="_blank"}.

 ### All Other Questions or Comments - Email Us